University of Georgia desegregation riot

 The University of Georgia desegregation riot was an incident of mob violence by proponents of racial segregation on January 11, 1961.
-The riot was caused by segregationist's protest over the desegregation of the University of Georgia (UGA) in Athens, Georgia following the enrollment of Hamilton E. Holmes and Charlayne Hunter, two African American students.
+The riot was caused by segregationists' protest over the desegregation of the University of Georgia (UGA) in Athens, Georgia following the enrollment of Hamilton E. Holmes and Charlayne Hunter, two African American students.
 The two had been admitted to the school several days earlier following a lengthy application process that led to a court order mandating that the university accept them.
 On January 11, several days after the two had registered, a group of approximately 1,000 people (including members of the Ku Klux Klan) conducted a riot outside of Hunter's dormitory.
 In the aftermath, Holmes and Hunter were suspended by the university's dean, though this suspension was later overturned by a court order.
 Several rioters were arrested, with several students placed on disciplinary probation, but no one was charged with inciting the riot.
 In an investigation conducted by the Federal Bureau of Investigation, it was revealed that some of the riot organizers were in contact with elected state officials who approved of the riot and assured them of immunity for conducting the riot.

 Following the riot, Holmes and Hunter continued their education at UGA, graduating several years later and holding careers in their fields.
 The integration at UGA was followed by further integration at universities throughout the state in the following years.